90%

 This course has been renamed from BA (Hons) Musical Performance and Acting for Film for 2023.

 This BA (Hons) Music Performance and Acting for Film degree trains you in singing or instrumental performance alongside practical skills in television and screen acting.
-You will join one of the most extensive musical performance programmes in the UK and have opportunities to audition for our six orchestras, nine other large ensembles, five choirs and more than 70 small ensembles, and to take part in performance projects while honing the craft of acting on screen.
+You will join one of the most extensive musical performance programmes in the UK and have opportunities to audition for our six orchestras, nine other large ensembles, five choirs and more than 70 small ensembles.
+You will also get the chance to take part in performance projects while honing the craft of acting on screen.

-This course is delivered by highly experienced practitioners in musical performance and in film and television acting.
+This course is delivered by highly experienced practitioners in musical performance, film and television acting.

 On this course you will: